merely-useful/py-rse/index.md

 overall.
 While the exercises are at the end of each chapter, we recommend that the exercises are used throughout the lessons and not used at the end of the lesson.
-Possible exercise solutions are found in Appendix \@ref(solutions).
+Sample solutions for the exercises are found in Appendix \@ref(solutions).

 ## Acknowledgments {#intro-ack}